• Skip to primary navigation

 What Makes These Cookies the BEST

-• Melted butter = max flavor + perfect chew.
+• Melted butter = maximum flavor + perfect chew.
 The best chocolate chip cookies start with melted butter for the deepest flavor and softest, chewiest texture.

 • Heavy on the brown sugar.
-The higher ratio of brown sugar not only gives us a deep, caramel-y flavor but it also helps the cookies stay soft for days.
+The higher ratio of brown sugar not only gives us a deep hints of caramel flavor, but it also helps the cookies stay soft for days.

-• Cornstarch = secret softness.
+• Cornstarch = perfect softness.
 Just a small bit of cornstarch works behind the scenes for a super tender crumb without making the cookies cakey.

 • No fancy ingredients.
 We’re using basic pantry staples you’re already familiar with (it’s all about how we use them).

 • Pull them early for chewy perfection.
-Perfectly under-baking cookies is an art that’s well worth mastering.
+Perfectly under-baking cookies is something of art, and one that’s well worth mastering.
 Pull the cookies from the oven while the centers still look slightly underdone.
 They’ll finish baking on the tray and stay soft for days.

 A sister recipe to my worst chocolate chip cookies, these are appropriately named the best chocolate chip cookie recipe.
 There’s not a drop of maple syrup in this recipe (a common reader request), yet the flavor and texture are still just as incredible.
 While the “worst” will always be my favorite, this is my own sisters’ favorite version!